-Thirty-plus years as a UC sufferer, and I can’t even begin to tell you how many public restrooms I’ve experienced.
-Actually, any IBD person possesses firsthand knowledge of all “the good, the bad, and the ugly” when it comes to the facilities of gas stations, rest areas, restaurants, schools, stores, etc.
+Thirty-plus years as an IBD sufferer, and I can't even begin to tell you how many public restrooms I've experienced.
+Actually, any Crohn's or UC person possesses firsthand knowledge of all "the good, the bad, and the ugly" when it comes to the facilities of gas stations, rest areas, restaurants, schools, stores, etc.

 An app to rate public restrooms

 I'm jealous.
 Why didn't I think of it?

 How did I not think of making a restroom rating app for life on the go?
 Dang it!
 We IBD patients should have come together first and figured out this potential goldmine of an idea!